HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.getstarted.locales.md

 ---
 # Display Language

-Visual Studio Code ships by default with English as the display language and other [[vs.1.7.#available-locales]] rely on Language Pack [[vs.1.7.docs.editor.extension-marketplace]] available from the [Marketplace](https://marketplace.visualstudio.com/search?target=VSCode&category=Language%20Packs&sortBy=Installs).
+Visual Studio Code ships by default with English as the display language and other [available-locales](#available-locales) rely on Language Pack [[vs.1.7.docs.editor.extension-marketplace]] available from the [Marketplace](https://marketplace.visualstudio.com/search?target=VSCode&category=Language%20Packs&sortBy=Installs).

  VS Code detects the operating system's UI language and will prompt you to install the appropriate Language Pack, if available on the Marketplace.
 Below is an example recommending a Simplified Chinese Language Pack: